kevmor11/Final_Project/README.md

 Rails 5.1, Node.js, React.js, ActionCable, PostgreSQL, HTML, CSS

 ## Setup
-Clone this repo to your desktop and from repository root directory run `cd client && npm install` as well as `cd api_server && bundle install` to install all the dependencies.
+Clone this repo to your desktop and from repository root directory run `cd api_server && bundle install` to install all the dependencies.

 ---